valerieniloinsigh31/FitForWork_v1/README.md

 Website:
 https://gdpr.eu/

-Additionally, I generated a privacy policy for 'Fit For Work' at the following website:
+Additionally, as aforementioned, I generated a privacy policy for 'Fit For Work' at the following website:

 https://www.privacypolicygenerator.info/